Shift Scheduler Blog

 What should I do if the roster is wrong?

 Adjust the Scheduling rules.
-Reorder normal rules, add missing rules, make vague rules more specific, split broad rules into smaller rules, and use Must rules only for non-negotiable requirements.
+Change importance, add missing rules, make vague rules more specific, split broad rules into smaller rules, and use Must rules only for non-negotiable requirements.

 What are good shift scheduling rules?